 In Amy's case, she applies for a personal loan to consolidate her debt.
 Because Amy has a healthy credit score of 790, and a debt to income ratio below 15%, the financial institution is comfortable lending a larger amount at a lower interest rate.
-Because of this, Amy is able to payoff her various creditors all at once, saving a lot with her new lower interest rate.
+Because of this, Amy is able to payoff her various creditors all at once, saving herself a lot of money because of her new lower interest rate.

 In Ben's case, he applies for the same personal loan to consolidate his debt.
-However, Ben's credit score is currently 625 with a debt to income ratio of 20%.
+However, Ben's credit score is currently 625 with a debt to income ratio of 30%.
 The financial Institution now has to consider Ben's ability to make his payments.
 Because of Ben's circumstances, the financial institution agrees to offer Ben a personal loan.
 Unfortunately, the loan offered is less than the full amount requested to pay off all of his creditors and is also at a higher interest rate than Amy was approved for.
 Ben will have to consider which creditors he wants to pay off, and which he will not be able to consolidate.
-Therefore, Ben will not be able to save as much money on interest as Amy.
+Therefore, Ben will not be able to save as much money on interest as Amy was able to.